pramsey/crunchyblog/randomgeom/index.md

 ![](hull3.jpg)

-Then apply a negative buffer, to dilate the shape.
+Then apply a negative buffer, to erode the shape.

 ![](hull4.jpg)

-And finally a positive buffer to fluff it back out again.
+And finally a positive buffer to dilate it back out again.

 ![](hull5.jpg)

-Generating multiple hulls involves stringing together some operations with CTEs or subqueries.
+Generating multiple hulls involves stringing together all the above operations with CTEs or subqueries.

+<details><summary>Here is the full query to generate multiple polygons with the concave hull method.</summary>

 ```sql
 CREATE TABLE random_hulls AS